We love our borough and the dancers in it

 QDF's goal is to serve the Queens dance community and greater Queens public, elevate the value & reputation of Queens dance, and represent a slice of our diverse cultures, neighborhoods, and dance styles by coming together each season.
 To date, QDF is a growing network of over 130 diverse Queens dance companies and reaches about 10,000 people each season.

 Established in 2014, The Queensboro Dance Festival (QDF) was created out of a need for a more accessible, unified sense of community among Queens dancers.
 The mission of the festival is to strengthen the dance community in Queens, and garner a greater appreciation for Queens dance.
 QDF has been recognized for its community impact in the first ever Create NYC Cultural Plan released in 2017 as part of a space and accessibility case study, and was a 2018 honoree of the Queens Pride organization with a Proclamation from the New York State Comptroller's Office Thomas P. DiNapoli and certificate from NYC Public Advocate Letitia James.
 In 2019, QDF was named the Best in Arts & Humanities with the Long Island City Game Changer award and certificate recognition from Assemblywoman Cathy Nolan.
-QDF is produced by The Physical Plant.
+QDF became a non-profit organization in 2021.